Burlesque (2010 American film): Plot

-Alice "Ali" Marilyn Rose (Christina Aguilera) is a young waitress from Iowa who dreams of becoming a professional dancer following her mother's death during childhood.
+Alice "Ali" Marilyn Rose is a young waitress in Iowa who dreams of becoming a professional dancer ever since losing her mother in her childhood.
+After her selfish boss refuses to pay her salary, she takes what he owes her from the register and moves to LA, where she attends many auditions with little success.

-After her selfish boss refuses salary, Ali steals from him and moves to Los Angeles.
-There Ali attends multiple auditions with little success.
-One night, Ali comes across a burlesque club where Tess Scali (Cher), the club's owner, and an entourage of dancers perform an opening number.
-Ali also meets songwriter Jack Miller (Cam Gigandet) at the club's bar.
-Jack refers her to Tess for an audition but she is told to come back another time and ushered out by her assistant Sean (Stanley Tucci).
-Upon seeing the waitress shortage, Ali picks up a tray and begins serving.
-As a result, she manages to get a job as a waitress at the club.
+One night, Ali comes across a burlesque club where its owner Tess Scali and an entourage of dancers perform an opening number.
+She also meets songwriter-bartender Jack Miller at the club's bar.
+He refers Ali to Tess for an audition, but she tells her to return another time and her assistant Sean ushers her out.
+Upon seeing their waitress shortage, Ali picks up a tray and begins serving.
+As a result, she manages to get a job waiting tables at the club.

-When Georgia (Julianne Hough), one of the leading dancers, becomes pregnant, auditions are held in search of a replacement to fill her role.
+When Georgia, one of the lead dancers, becomes pregnant, auditions are held in search of her replacement.
 Ali performs a difficult dance routine and eventually persuades Tess to hire her.
-This, however, infuriates Nikki (Kristen Bell), a lead performer struggling with alcoholism.
+This infuriates Nikki, a lead performer struggling with alcoholism.

 Ali replaces Nikki one night to host a performance after the latter is too intoxicated to perform.
-In a fit of rage, Nikki sabotages the performance by turning off the music that the dancers usually lip sync to until Ali impresses everyone with her singing skills.
-Her performance is an instant success to which Tess casts her in an upcoming show.
-Despite the club's growing popularity, Tess struggles with a bank loan indicted to her owning the rights of the building.
+In a fit of rage, Nikki tries to sabotage it by turning off the music that the dancers usually lip sync to until Ali impresses everyone with her singing skills.
+Her performance is an instant success, and Tess casts her in an upcoming show.
+Despite the club's growing popularity, Tess struggles with a bank loan and a lien on her ownership rights of the building.

-One night after the club closes, Tess grows increasingly worried about her financiallity before a drunken Nikki shows up, accusing Tess of rejecting their long friendship.
-In defense of Ali, Tess questions Nikki's gratitude for the help she has received during her binges.
-In retaliation, a furious Nikki quits after she reveals to have slept with Tess' ex-husband Vince (Peter Gallagher).
-Tess then angrily smashes the passenger side window on Nikki's convertible with a crowbar after she leaves.
+One night after the club closes, Tess is increasingly worried about her finances when a drunken Nikki shows up, accusing her of betraying their long friendship.
+In defense of Ali, Tess questions Nikki's lack of gratitude for the help she has received during her binges.
+In retaliation, the furious dancer quits after revealing to have slept with Tess' ex-husband Vince after their honeymoon.
+Tess leaves, angrily smashing a window of Nikki's convertible.